Loyola Pediatrician Shares How to Get the Most out of Your Child’s Office Visit

-It’s nearing the end of summer and trying to squeeze in that school physical can be difficult.
-Everyone is strapped for time, especially busy moms and dads.
-From sporting events to music rehearsals or just acting as a chauffeur, it’s hard to get everything in.
+MAYWOOD, Ill.-- Everyone is strapped for time, especially busy moms and dads.
+From sporting events to music rehearsals or just acting as a chauffeur, it’s hard to squeeze everything in.
 The juggling act becomes even more stressful when a child gets sick.
 Still, kids’ health is a priority.

-So, to keep kids healthy and help parents save a bit of time Dr. Hannah Chow, Loyola University Health System pediatrician, shares some tips to make the most of your doctor visits.
+So, to keep kids healthy and help parents save a bit of time, Dr. Hannah Chow, a Loyola University Health System pediatrician, shares some tips to make the most of your doctor visits.

 “I once had a patient pull out a list of 27 detailed questions.
 A typical visit lasts 15 minutes, including the examination, so by limiting your concerns you have a much better chance of getting a thoughtful, thorough answer.
 What might seem like a simple concern to a patient, for example, headaches, involves many detailed questions on the physician's part and a more thorough examination compared to other issues.
 If there are longer, more complicated issues, it might be good to schedule a second visit to discuss things further.
 While it creates another visit, it allows me to pay better attention to all the patient's concerns,” Chow said.